glouppe/info8006-introduction-to-ai/lecture0.md

 - The goal of cognitive science is to form a theory about the structure of the mind, summarized as a comprehensive **computer model**.
-- It includes language, problem-sovling, decision-making and perception.
+- It includes language, problem-solving, decision-making and perception.
 - A *cognitive architecture* usually follows human-like reasoning and can be used to produce testable predictions (time of delays during problem solving, kinds of mistakes, learning rates, etc).